Configuring the system log

 Besides user access to the Nexthink components such as the Finder and the Portal, the access to the command line interface of the Appliance is an event of interest in the audit trail.

-To filter the syslog messages related to accesses to the CLI of the Appliance and send them to a destination of your choice, specify the programs that control the command line inside conditional statements in the configuration file of syslog:
+To filter the syslog messages related to accesses to the CLI of the Appliance and send them to a destination of your choice, specify the programs that control the command line inside conditional statements in your custom configuration file for syslog:

 # Log access to the CLI if $programname == 'sshd' then -/var/log/nexthink/audit.log if $programname == 'sudo' then @udp-server.example.com:514 if $programname == 'login' then @@tcp-server.example.com:10514